-My new book Running Down a Dream: Your Road Map to Winning Creative Battles comes out in less than a week.
+My latest book Running Down a Dream: Your Road Map to Winning Creative Battles came out last year.

-As with all books, a lot goes into getting it published and out in the world.
+As with all books, a lot went into getting it published and out in the world.
 One of the hardest things for a lot of authors is getting blurbs.

 It’s hard to know who to ask and how to ask.
 It feels weird because there’s not a big win-win.
 This important person has to read your book and then come up with a review.